YFValue Reaches Market Capitalization of $7.54 Million (YFV)

-YFValue (CURRENCY:YFV) traded down 7.7% against the U.S. dollar during the 24-hour period ending at 16:00 PM ET on July 31st.
-In the last week, YFValue has traded down 29% against the U.S. dollar.
-One YFValue coin can currently be bought for approximately $1.63 or 0.00008941 BTC on major exchanges.
-YFValue has a total market capitalization of $7.54 million and approximately $1,534.00 worth of YFValue was traded on exchanges in the last day.
+YFValue (CURRENCY:YFV) traded 7.7% lower against the US dollar during the 24-hour period ending at 8:00 AM ET on August 3rd.
+One YFValue coin can now be bought for $1.63 or 0.00008941 BTC on major cryptocurrency exchanges.
+In the last week, YFValue has traded down 29% against the US dollar.
+YFValue has a total market capitalization of $7.54 million and approximately $1,534.00 worth of YFValue was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.